BEIRUT (Lebanon) - It's been a while. Nine months to be exact, but we're back and ready for some action in the FIBA Asia Cup 2025 Qualifiers.

 Previous Ranking: 5 Movement: -

-We're in a bit of a tight spot here.
-Both teams went through coaching changes since the last window and it's not an insignificant one.
+New Zealand also went through coaching changes since the last window and it's not an insignificant one for them either.

-Judd Flavell stepped in as head coach for the Tall Blacks following the footsteps of FIBA Hall of Famer Pero Cameron, while Miodrag Perisic was tapped by Lebanon in place of Jadd El Hajj.
+Judd Flavell stepped in as head coach for the Tall Blacks following the footsteps of FIBA Hall of Famer Pero Cameron.

-Both teams are parading a fun roster of talents too, whether it's New Zealand bringing Corey Webster back as captain and potentially giving 17-year-old Oscar Goodman his Tall Blacks debut or Lebanon lining up Omari Spellman for the first time in the Qualifiers.
+The Tall Blacks are parading a fun roster of talents too, whether it's New Zealand bringing Corey Webster back as captain and potentially giving 17-year-old Oscar Goodman his Tall Blacks debut.

-Lebanon gets the edge here as the Tall Blacks' schedule looks a bit tougher with playing the Philippines in Manila in their first game, but don't be surprised if you check back at the end of the window and see these two teams headed in different directions even if they both sweep.
+But don't be surprised if you check back at the end of the window and see New Zealand and Lebanon headed in different directions even if they both sweep.

 It wouldn't be the first time we're wrong about putting New Zealand too low anyways.